 - Gender identity or gender expression

 - Record of offences

-All of our employment practices, including hiring, training, promotion performance assessments, layoffs and counseling are conducted free of discrimination.
+All of our contracted services and employment practices, including hiring, training, promotion, performance assessments, layoffs and counselling, are conducted free of discrimination.

-- Engaging in a course of vexatious comment or conduct against a Worker in a workplace that is known or ought reasonably to be known to be unwelcome; or
+- Engaging in a course of vexatious comment or conduct against a Worker in a workplace that is known or ought reasonably to be known to be unwelcome

-Personal Harassment: unsolicited, unwelcome, disrespectful or offensive behaviour that has an underlying sexual, bigoted, ethnic or racial connotation and can be typified as:
+Unsolicited, unwelcome, disrespectful or offensive behaviour, including behaviour that has an underlying sexual, bigoted, ethnic or racial connotation, and can be typified as:

-- Behaviour that is hostile in nature, or intends to degrade an individual based on personal attributes, including age, race, nationality, disability, family status, religion, gender, sexual orientation, gender identity, gender expression or any other protected ground under human rights legislation;
+- Behaviour that is hostile in nature or intends to degrade an individual based on personal attributes, including but not limited to age, race, nationality, disability, family status, religion, gender, sexual orientation, gender identity, gender expression or any other protected ground under human rights legislation;

 - Rude, degrading or offensive remarks, intimidating gestures; rumours, or ridicule that discredit the individual;

 - Use of disrespectful body language, including sneering, staring and glaring;

 - Insults and name-calling;